 Japan -Find the Japan of your Dreams! – introducing a rich variety of hands-on activities that welcome travelers from abroad.

-Chefs Meet Chef in Shujis' Kitchen
+Chefs Meet Chef in Shujis' Kitchen!

-1. You will be able to acquire the foundation of traditional Japanese cuisine, 一汁三菜 ichijiu sansai meal which has been enjoyed by the Japanese for over one thousand years.
-This dinner meal consisted of one soup dish, one boiled rice dish and three complementing seasonal dishes during the workshop.
-However, in the past this meal often has ended up with four or five complementing dishes.
-Please tell Shuji in advance, if you are allergic to any particular food.
+You will be able to learn the basics of traditional Japanese cuisine, the 一汁三菜 (ichijiu sansai) meal, which has been enjoyed by the Japanese for over 1,000 years.
+This dinner consisted of one soup, one boiled rice dish, and three complementary seasonal dishes during the workshop.

 Chef Chris makes soba noodles